Active-Absorbing Phase Transitions in the Parallel Minority Game: Dynamical Scaling Framework

 The scaling function \(\mathcal{F}(x)\) has the asymptotic behavior: \(\mathcal{F}(x) \sim \text{constant}\) for \(x \ll 1\) (critical quenching), and \(\mathcal{F}(x) \sim x^\beta\) for \(x \gg 1\), ensuring consistency with static scaling \(A_{\infty} \sim (g_c - g)^\beta\)~\cite{henkel2000}.

-We test this dynamical scaling for instantaneous decision rules, which should conform to MF-DP predictions.
-The data collapse procedure involves plotting \(A(t)t^\delta\) against \(t|g-g_c|^{\nu_{\parallel}}\) and assessing the quality of superposition across different \(g\) values, using rainbow-colormapped curves for \(g \in [0.75,1.15]\) (excluding \(g_c\)) as in simulation codes (see Fig.~\ref{fig:instantaneous_collapse}).
+We test this dynamical scaling for strategy A, which should conform to the mean field predictions.
+The data collapse procedure involves plotting \(A(t)t^\delta\) against \(t|g-g_c|^{\nu_{\parallel}}\) and assessing the quality of superposition across different \(g\) values, using rainbow-colormapped curves for \(g \in [0.75,1.15]\) (excluding \(g_c\)) (see Fig.~\ref{fig:instantaneous_collapse}).

-The instantaneous collapses are visually and quantitatively excellent: residuals and sum-of-squares metrics within the collapse window indicate consistency with the predicted exponents \(\delta=0.5\) and \(\nu_{\parallel}=2.0\).
-This confirms that instantaneous decision rules belong to the mean-field directed percolation universality class, as expected from theoretical considerations~\cite{henkel2008}.
-The clean overlap implies a single relevant scaling variable and mean-field/DP-like expectations.
+The data collapses for strategy A indicate consistency with the predicted exponents \(\delta=0.5\) and \(\nu_{\parallel}=2.0\).
+This confirms that the critical behavior corresponding to strategy A belong to the mean field universality class, as expected from theoretical considerations~\cite{henkel2008}.